-Figure 1: Basic Waterfall Chart w/ Leader Lines
+Figure 1: Basic Waterfall Chart with Leader Lines

-- Setting Up the Leader Lines: To add the leader lines, first return to the Excel spreadsheet behind the Chart, by right-clicking the chart and selecting the Edit Data in Excel option.
+- Setting Up Leader Lines: To add leader lines, first return to the Excel spreadsheet behind the chart, by right-clicking the chart and selecting the Edit Data in Excel option.

 Figure 2: Setting Up the Leader Lines